 10. Area Agency on Aging

 There is a federally-mandated Area Agency on Aging in your county or city.
-This agency is staffed by professionals who know every elder program and service, including available funding sources, in your area.
+This agency is staffed by professionals who are knowledgeable about elder programs and services, including available financial sources in your area.
 Staff is often aided by volunteers who serve as drivers for transport and Meals-on-Wheels, for respite services and other duties.
 Gather up the same information you collected for the two sites detailing the national, and even state, programs for which your parent may qualify and make an appointment to meet with a counselor at the Area Agency on Aging.
 The staff person can advise regarding programs and qualifications and even help prepare the necessary applications and documentation.
-Often, the counselor will even call a recommended agency, program or service to advise that your application is headed their way.
+Often, the counselor will even call a recommended agency, program or service to notify them that your application is headed their way.
 Access your Area Agency on Aging through your telephone book and call the office for an appointment, at which time you should also ask if they have a website that you can access in advance of an in-person visit.

-Using these resources, caregivers can gain a world of vital information as well as increased income and services for their aging parents.
-And you just may find caregiving less stressful and demanding.
+Using these resources, caregivers can gain access to a world of vital information as well as increased income and services for their aging parents.
+These programs can provide added support that may help reduce caregiver stress.